Salford HMO Fire Risk Assessments

 2. Identify the people at risk: Identify the individuals who may be at risk in the event of a fire, including the occupants of the HMO, visitors, and neighboring properties.
 Consider any vulnerable individuals who may require additional assistance in case of an emergency.

 3. Evaluate fire safety measures: Assess the existing fire safety measures in place, such as fire alarms, fire doors, emergency lighting, fire extinguishers, and fire escape routes.
-Check if they are properly installed, maintained, and easily accessible.

 5. Consider fire detection and alarm systems: Assess the effectiveness and adequacy of the fire detection and alarm systems within the HMO.
-Ensure that they are regularly tested and maintained by a competent person.

 6. Check fire compartmentation: Examine the fire compartmentation within the HMO to prevent the spread of fire and smoke.
 This includes checking the integrity of fire doors, walls, and floors.
-Ensure that any potential breaches are promptly repaired.

 7. Evaluate electrical safety: Assess the electrical safety within the HMO, including the condition and suitability of the wiring, sockets, and appliances.
 Ensure that regular electrical inspections and testing are carried out by a qualified electrician.

 8. Document findings and actions: Record all the findings from the fire risk assessment and determine any necessary actions to improve fire safety within the HMO.
-Prioritize these actions based on the level of risk and implement them within a reasonable timeframe.

 It is important to involve a competent person or a fire safety professional to conduct the fire risk assessment and ensure compliance with relevant fire safety regulations and standards.
+For more information call 07885982771 or fill in the form below: